Chart Color Schemes

 The level of residential development activity in Hope Island was found to be higher than 90% of real estate markets across the country

 Hope Island has received approximately 418 dwelling approvals annually over the past five financial years, totalling 2,091 homes.
-As of FY-26, 29 dwellings have been approved.
-On average, 1.9 people have moved to the area per dwelling built each year between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value for new homes is $478,000, which is somewhat higher than regional norms due to quality-focused development.
+As of FY-26240 approvals have been recorded.
+On average, 1.9 people move to the area per year for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+The average construction cost value for new homes is $478,000, which is higher than regional norms due to quality-focused development.

 Frequently Asked Questions - Development